Fencers construct and repair fences, barriers or walls made of timber, metal, wire, chain-link or other materials.

 Fencers may do some or all of the following:

-- dig fence post holes and position posts
+- lay out fence lines, dig fence post holes and position posts

-- construct fences made of boards, wire, chain links, posts or other materials
+- construct fences, barriers or walls made of timber, metal, wire, chain-link or other materials

 - assemble gates and hang them in position